dilluti0n/CMU-15-213-lecture/6-exceptional-control-flow.md

 - Caused by events external to the processer. (e.g. keyboard pressed, Timer interrupt, ...)

 1. Event occured (cpu's inturrupt pin goes high)
-2. Icurr executed (Note, even if an event occurs while Icurr running, an exception occurs _after_ Icurr completes execution.)
+2. Icurr executed (Note; even if an event occurs while Icurr running, an exception occurs _after_ Icurr completes execution.)
 3. Read exception number from system bus.
 4. Call to inturrupt handler.
 (When this, adress to Inext pushed to kernel stack)
 5. After handler executed, it returns to Inext.